EU Warns Myanmar, Mulls Sanctions On Russia Over Crackdown - UrduPoint

 The EU has already hit Russia with waves of sanctions over the 2014 annexation of Crimea and Moscow's fuelling of the war in Ukraine.

-His sentencing sparked nationwide protests that saw baton-wielding security forces detain thousands.
+His sentencing sparked nationwide protests that saw baton-wielding security forces detain thousands of people.

-- Venezuela blacklist - In addition, the official said ministers were expected to place some 30 members of Venezuelan President Nicolas Maduro's regime on a blacklist.

-The listings would target those involved in December elections the EU refused to recognise and broader human rights abuses, the official said.

 Ministers are also set to discuss China's crackdown on Hong Kong and see if the EU needs to beef up its response as Beijing tightens it grip.

-The focus will pivot to cooperation when America's top diplomat Blinken joins for his first full talks with the bloc, with all sides looking to put the tensions of the Trump era behind them.
+The focus will pivot to cooperation when Blinken joins for his first full talks with the bloc, with all sides looking to put the tensions of the Trump era behind them.

 The discussion looks likely to range from a joint approach to common adversaries like Russia and China to the pressing issue of trying to bring the US back into the Iran deal.